puppetlabs/puppet-docs/source/pdk/1.0/pdk_generating_modules.md

 {:.task}
 ## Generate a class with PDK

 Use the `pdk new class` command to generate a new class for the module.
+It creates a class manifest file, with the naming convention `class_name.pp`.

 > **Note:** To generate the module's main class, which is defined in an `init.pp` file, give the class the same name as the module.

 1. From the command line, in your module's directory, run `pdk new class <CLASS_NAME>`

-PDK creates the new class manifest and a test file (`class_name_spec.rb`) in your module's `/spec/classes` directory.
-This test template checks that your class compiles on all supported operating systems as listed in the `metadata.json`.
+PDK creates the new class manifest (`class_name.pp`) and a test file (`class_name_spec.rb`) in your module's `/spec/classes` directory.
+The test template checks that your class compiles on all supported operating systems as listed in the `metadata.json`.
 You can then write additional tests in the provided file to validate your class's behavior.